Preliminary Listing - available for pre-order, pending restoration!

 Overall length - 36.25"/96cm., body with lower bout - 13.25"/33.5cm., upper bout - 9.5"/24.2cm., body length - 17.8"/45.2cm., body depth front - 3.25"/8.2cm., rear - 3.7"/9.3cm, with standard Stella/Harmony nut width of 1.75"/44.5mm. - just a tad wider than most modern acoustics - and a 24.25"/615mm scale.

-The H927 model identification ink stamp inside is clearly readable, as is the date stamp of S-67, indicating that it was made in one of the 1967 production runs.
+The H927 model identification ink stamp inside is clearly readable, as is the date stamp of F-70, indicating that it was made in one of the 1970 production runs.....the last year of production!

 If you are an acoustic blues player and wonder why that top line guitar you bought doesn't sound authentic when you play blues like those of Blind Blake, Blind Willie McTell, or Blind Lemon Jefferson, I can tell you why it doesn't and never will!
 All of those guys and many others from the 30s through to the 60s played Birch bodied guitars, some of them with Spruce tops, some all Birch, but it is the Birch which gives that unmistakable sound.
 No guitar made today, American or otherwise can give you that sound, for Delta and Country Blues!